cenna17/CMPT201/MemoryLayout.md

 # Memory Layout

+* Based on A6 from Steven Ko CMPT 201 REPO
 * When you have a program as an executable, it is a file stored on your disk.
 However, when you run the program, your OS loads the program to the main memory and starts executing the program.

     => This means that there exist two copies of the program when you run it---one copy on the disk and another copy in memory.